marcussousax/desafio-swapi/README.md

 ## STAR WARS - PLANET API

-The application is based on CRA (Create React App).
-It was started with a challenge purpose, but now my goal is to provide a complete Star Wars API consult app, always focusing on Design.
+This application is based on CRA (Create React App).
+It was started with a challenge purpose, but now my goal is to provide a complete Star Wars API consult app, always focusing on Design and Experience.

 <strong><a href="http://marcussousa.com/desafio-swapi" target="blank">View Demo</a> | <a href="https://github.com/marcussousax/desafio-swapi/archive/master.zip">Download ZIP</a></strong>